nabto/nabto-common/components/stun/README.md

 ## Tests

-This code has a test suite which is located in the private nabto-common-cpp repository.
+Build code with -DBUILD_STUN_TESTS=ON this requires boost unit test framework installed on the system.